 It is an alternative to foreclosure for homeowners who can no longer afford their mortgage, or it can also be used if your property is “under water”, meaning it is worth less now than the amount you borrowed from the bank.

-In most cases, the lender, as part of the negotiated sale, will release you from paying the deficiency, which is the different between the short sale price and the original mortgage amount.
+In most cases, the lender, as part of the negotiated sale, will release you from paying the deficiency, which is the difference between the short sale price and the original mortgage amount.
 However, that is not an automatic, and you must consider that before agreeing to a short sale

 Advantages of a Florida short sale?

 A short sale, while still doing damage to your credit, will ultimately do far less harm than a foreclosure would.
 A foreclosure will show up in public records and can lower your credit score from anywhere from 175-300 points.
-A short sale will turn up as “settled for less than the full amount” or similar language on a credit report, but it is not public record and as such won’t be known to employers or anyone looking at your credit history.
+A short sale will turn up as “settled for less than the full amount” or similar language on a credit report, but it is not public record and as such will not be known to employers or anyone looking at your credit history.
 Any late mortgage payments will also show up on your credit history.
 If you do a short sale, and the rest of your credit history is good, your score might go down by only 50 or 60 points.

 So how do I qualify?

-Bottom line, you must be proactive and not wait until foreclosure notices are sent to your home before you start asking about a short sale.
+Bottom line, you must be proactive and not wait until foreclosure notices are sent to your home before you start requesting a short sale.
 Contact your lender and ask them about their conditions for a short sale.
 You must meet all their requirements and deadlines in order to have a successful short sale.

 But it can be done and we’ll help you navigate through the short sale process and get you in to a home you can afford.
 Title insurance company, title insurance Florida, foreclosure attorneys fort lauderdale

 For more information on Florida short sales, check out Roy Oppenheim’s interview on How to do a Florida Short Sale.